Postoperative treatment after prostate surgery

-Experts agree that it is vital to train the cavernous body just a few weeks after the operation to prevent loss of its sexual function, the ability to achieve an erection.
+Experts agree that it is vital to train the cavernous body just a few weeks after the surgery to prevent loss of its sexual function, the ability to achieve an erection.

-So far, no standardized therapy has been established for the treatment of the loss of sexual function after a prostate operation.
+So far, no standardized therapy has been established for the treatment of the loss of sexual function after a prostate surgery.
 Yet, an increase in regular circulation aids in preventing loss of function.